 Graph 68 below shows time series decompositions of reported market risk MRC by sub-components since end-June 2015.
-For Group 1 banks and the G-SIBs among them, the internal models approach contributed 75.3% and 86.3% of overall market risk MRC respectively as of the fourth quarter of 2020.
-Covid-19 volatility led IMA's contribution to increase by 4.0 percentage points for Group 1 banks and by 3.6 percentage points for G-SIBs from December 2019 to June 2020.
-By the end of the year, Group 1 banks saw nearly half of this increased contribution from IMA reversed.
+For Group 1 banks and the G-SIBs among them, the internal models approach (IMA) contributed 71.6% and 81.5% of overall market risk MRC respectively as of the second quarter of 2021.
+This contribution from IMA was somewhat lower than as of year-end 2020, likely due to banks' VaR estimates falling as Covid-19-related volatility falls out of their VaR lookback windows.

-Since 2015, the share of overall market risk MRC composed of value-at-risk (VaR) and stressed VaR (SVaR) has generally increased over time while the MRC shares of both the incremental risk capital charge and correlation trading portfolios (CTPs) has generally decreased.
-However, in the second half of 2019 the contribution from CTPs slightly increased for G-SIBs and Group 1 banks by 0.7 and 0.3 percentage points, respectively, although both groups saw a lower contribution from CTPs than pre-Covid-19 levels at the end of 2019.
+Since 2015, the share of overall market risk MRC composed of VaR and stressed VaR (SVaR) has generally increased over time while the MRC shares of both the incremental risk capital charge and correlation trading portfolios (CTPs) has generally decreased.
+However, in the first half of 2021 the contribution from CTPs for G-SIBs and Group 1 banks was virtually unchanged from the prior collection.

-For Group 2 banks, the internal models approach is much less relevant, composing roughly 28% of market risk MRC although the contribution dropped by 6.9 percentage points in the second half of 2020 from the heightened levels of June 2020, reflective of the initial impact of the pandemic.
-The contribution from CTPs of 1.1% is relatively negligible for Group 2 banks although their share has increased by over fourfold since the time series began in 2015.
+For Group 2 banks, the IMA is much less relevant, composing roughly 36.5% of market risk MRC.
+The contribution from CTPs of 1.2% is relatively negligible for Group 2 banks although their share has increased by nearly fivefold since the time series began in 2015.